When hatching butterfly eggs, there are three basic things to remember:

 More often than not, the larvae of many butterfly species in the U.S. are not considered to be cannibalistic.
 Therefore, it is more practical to remove the eggs from the plant they were laid on and combine them in a single hatching container.
 When they hatch, simply place on larval host plant.

 Some species of butterflies have caterpillars that are cannibalistic if they find other eggs.
-In this event, it is imperative to place eggs individually into separate containers (small solo cups work great.)
+To avoid natural cannibalism, it is helpufl to place eggs individually into separate containers (small solo cups work great.)

 The eggs of some species of butterflies can collapse or perish if they are cut out from the original leaf they were laid on, even if the egg remains in tact on the cut-out portion of this original leaf.